HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 |   4   | 6000  |     4     |  10   |
 |  5+   | +4000 |           |  12   |

+## Spellcasting
+It takes 1hr to move any number of spells between your brain and a scroll, spellbook, or wand.

+To cast a spell, select a number of Magic Dice (MD) you wish to invest, roll them, and add the numbers together.
+As a wizard, you get 1 MD per Wizard template.
+Most spells depend on the number of (dice) invested and the (sum) they show.
+If you roll doubles, see the Mishap section.
+If you roll triples, see the Doom section.

+Dice that roll 1-3 return to your casting pool and can be used again that day.
+Dice that roll 4-6 are removed from your casting pool till you recover them via a feast.
+### Spellbooks
+A solid volume, with thick vellum pages and a sturdy cover.
+Each school produces its own style.
+Inside, special runes and symbols trap spells inside cages of crystallized thought.
+Each book contains 5 spell slots.
+Spellbooks come in a waterproof, acid- and fire-resistant bag.
+Outside the bag, they are not waterproof.
+They are flammable.
+Each book is worth 100gp even if it contains no spells.
+### Scrolls
+A page from a spellbook, effectively, but with some extra magic built in.
+If you cast a spell from a scroll or spellbook, without moving it to a spellslot first,  you burn the scroll adding +1 MD to your roll.
+This MD does not return to your pool.
+You can generate Mishaps and Dooms while using a scroll.
+A blank scroll is worth 10gp.
+### Wands
+Wands are like scrolls, but customized for quick use, concealment, and rapid reuse.
+A wand has a number of banked MD.
+You can spend these MD when you cast a spell from a wand, but you can't add in your own MD.
+These MD do not return to your pool (or the wand's pool).
+It takes the standard 1hr to load a spell from your brain or spellbook into a wand.
+Using a wand can generate Mishaps and Dooms.

+You can choose, when you move a spell, to try to invest 1 MD into the wand.
+You take d6 damage from the strain but the MD invested in the wand is permanently added to the wand's MD bank.

+Most wands can only accept 4 banked MD and 1 spell.
+Larger wands, called staves, can hold up to 6 banked MD and up to 3 spells.
+Wands are traditionally made from the wood of lightning-struck trees.

+Non-spellcasters can use wands.
+If they suffer a Mishap, use the table from the school that prepared the wand.
+If they suffer a Doom, the automatically suffer the Third Doom from the wand's school, which usually means instant death.
+### Identifying Magic
+Wizards can smell magic in the air.
+By tasting, rubbing, or closely inspecting an item, you can tell if it is magic.
+You may need to test the item to determine what type of magic.
+You can Save Cunning to see if you can learn anything else about the item without testing it.
+### Mishaps
+If you roll doubles while casting a spell, roll on your school's mishap table.
+Unless otherwise specified, the spell still works.
+Magic is dangerous; this was just a hiccup or misfire.
+### Dooms
+If you roll triples while casting a spell, one of your school's Dooms takes effect.
+Each school has 3 dooms.
+The third doom is invariable fatal or worse.
+All wizards walk a dangerous path.
+The burn their souls like candles, and in doing so, court damnation.

+You suffer your dooms in chronological order.
+Dooms may only be reversed with the most difficult of tasks i.e. Bathing in fresh dragon's blood, consume the heart of a fae prince, or signing a devilish pact with some questionable fine print.

 ## Exploring
 ### Watches
 Days spent Traveling are split into 6 Watches.
 Your Guide rolls an Omen each Watch and an Omen rolled twice in a journey becomes an Encounter.